Onyxempire8282/Studio-Cipher-1/SECURITY-README.md

 ### What happened:
 - Your Google Maps API key was accidentally committed to the public GitHub repository
-- Anyone could see and use your API key: `AIzaSyDR51CGOXEyVz8Dy-6hU7kdaqbq8-CTkBs`
+- Anyone could see and use your API key: `AIzaSyDR51CGOXEyVz8Dy-6hU7kdaqbq8-CTkBs` (DISABLED)

 ### What was done:
 1. ✅ Removed the API key from all git history